mohamedatef-99/mohamedatef-99/README.md

 #                                                            Hi👋 , I'm Mohamed Atef
-### Junior Full-stack Developer with a focus on Angular and Node.js.
+### Junior Full-Stack Developer | React Native Enthusiast

-💻 Skilled in front-end development, I love building dynamic and responsive user interfaces using Angular, and crafting robust server-side applications with Node.js.
+💻 Skilled in front-end development, I love building dynamic and responsive user interfaces using Angular, React and crafting robust server-side applications with Node.js.

 🚀 Passionate about creating innovative and user-friendly web applications, I enjoy bringing ideas to life through coding.

 🌱 Currently diving deep into the world of web development, I love working with modern technologies and exploring new frameworks and libraries.

 📚 Continuously learning and staying up-to-date with the latest web technologies, I am eager to contribute to exciting open-source projects and collaborate with fellow developers.

+### Get in Touch 📫

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-atef-/) or [Email](mohammed.atef.saif@gmail.com)!

 📫 Let's connect: mohammed.atef.saif@gmail.com | https://www.linkedin.com/in/mohamed-atef-/ | https://portfolio-v08.vercel.app/